Key figures for 2024

 Day of week and time of day

-This section defines the time of day as follows:
+Time of day is defined as follows:

 Location

-Motorcyclist fatalities by ABS Remoteness Area, 2017-2023
+Motorcyclist fatalities by ABS Remoteness Area, 2017-2024

-Motorcyclist fatalities by ABS Remoteness Area, 2017-2023
+Motorcyclist fatalities by ABS Remoteness Area, 2017-2024

 Year | Major Cities of Australia | Inner Regional Australia | Outer Regional Australia | Remote Australia | Very Remote Australia | Unknown |